 There might be something in that worth considering.

-Later that evening, when Philip arrived at the lodge, Chenguer found him in the stables again, brushing Bella.
+Later that evening, when Philip arrived at the lodge, Chenguer found him in the stables, brushing Bella in the last of the light.

-“I’ll tell you about it over some whiskey later.
+“I’ll tell you about it over whiskey.
 What’s happened here?”

 The masquerade ball was in a fortnight.